arkCyber/ManusGPT/README.md

 This tutorial assumes you have Docker, VSCode, git and npm installed.

-### 🧱 AutoGPT Frontend
+### 🧱 ManusGPT Frontend

-The AutoGPT frontend is where users interact with our powerful AI automation platform.
+The ManusGPT frontend is where users interact with our powerful AI automation platform.
 It offers multiple ways to engage with and leverage our AI agents.
 This is the interface where you'll bring your AI automation ideas to life:

    **Agent Builder:** For those who want to customize, our intuitive, low-code interface allows you to design and configure your own AI agents.